 Outdoor qualification only: If applying for an outdoor qualification a course outline/course programme must be submitted with the course application form.
 For further guidance contact your Regional Customer Service Advisor.

-Each qualification has a downloadable Learner Evidence Record (LER).
-For the new Sport qualifications available in September 2016 this is a mandatory document which must be completed by every learner.
-For the Outdoor, Dance, Volunteering and current Sport qualifications the LER’s are optional.
+Each qualification has a downloadable Learner Evidence Record (LER) and this is a mandatory document which must be completed by every learner.
 To download the LER please log onto the Tutor Resources.

 The LER gives guidance on what learners need to produce as minimum evidence.
 Learners can add their own supplementary evidence such as worksheets, session plans, photographs, witness statements, posters and activity notes to record their experience.